 Can you guess what I am doing for Christmas?

 I’m doing a bit of what you are doing, but I am spending the majority of my time working.
-And no, don’t feel sorry for me!
-There’s actually a good reason why I work during the holidays… here’s why:
+But please, don’t feel sorry for me!
+There’s actually a good reason why I work during the holidays.
+Here’s why:

 Work never stops